Ecks vs. Sever: Development

 The Ecks vs. Sever video game was in development for about ten months.
 Because the game began production long before the release of the film, adjustments had to be made based on the changing screenplay.
 Most notably, the titular lead Sever was switched from male to female, forcing Crawfish to replace the graphical artwork for that character.
 Ecks vs. Sever utilizes an in-house graphics engine, first showcased by Crawfish with the opening level of Doom II, leading up to the launch of the GBA.
 This "pseudo-3D" engine lacks sloping floors, rooms above rooms, and textured ceilings so the game can run quicker.
 Mawson admitted that building a proprietary, first-person engine for the GBA was very difficult, requiring much trial and error.
 Crawfish's 3D raycasting engine for Ecks vs. Sever was originally written in C, but was later optimized into machine code for higher processing speeds.
 Lighting effects and more sprites existed in early stages of the project's development, but were scrapped to maintain acceptable frame rates.
 Multiplayer levels were also adjusted to prevent engine slowdown.
 Bam!
 European developmental director Joe Booth felt that although the game's engine was meant to "push the GBA envelope" of environment interaction and background animation, its multiple game modes set it apart from other FPSs on the handheld.

-A PlayStation 2 version of Ecks vs. Sever was in development by Zombie Studios slated for release in November 2002.
+A PlayStation 2 version of Ecks vs. Sever was in development by Zombie Studios and slated for release in November 2002.
 However, it was eventually cancelled.

 Reception

-Whereas the film is considered one of the worst ever made, the game Ecks vs. Sever received positive reviews, garnering an aggregate score of 80 out of 100 on Metacritic.
+While the film is considered one of the worst ever made, the game Ecks vs. Sever received positive reviews, garnering an aggregate score of 80 out of 100 on Metacritic.
 IGN gave the game an "outstanding" 9.0/10 and an Editor's Choice award, calling it "the best GBA first person shooter to date" and "one of the best four player games made yet for the Game Boy Advance."